Video Release Part of #ClimberConnection Campaign Series

-(Watertown, SD) – The National Association of Tower Erectors (NATE) today released a 100% Tie-Off Safety Video as part of the Association’s 2016 Climber Connection campaign.
-The video was released by the Association in advance of next week’s NATE UNITE 2016 Conference in New Orleans, Louisiana.
+(Anaheim, California) – The National Association of Tower Erectors (NATE) today released a Professionalism video as part of the Association’s Climber Connection campaign.
+NATE unveiled the video at the 2016 Wireless West Conference in Anaheim, California.

-Click HERE to watch the 100% Tie-Off Safety Video.
-NATE encourages tower climbers and all wireless industry stakeholders to actively participate in this campaign by posting the 100% Tie-Off Video on their respective social networking platforms using the hash tag #ClimberConnection.
-NATE also encourages tower climbers to share their personal 100% Tie-Off tips through social interaction on the Association’s Facebook and Twitter pages.
+Click HERE to watch the Professionalism safety video.
+NATE encourages tower climbers and all wireless industry stakeholders to actively participate in this campaign by posting the Professionalism video on their respective social networking platforms using the hashtag #ClimberConnection.
+NATE also encourages tower climbers to share their industry safety tips through social interaction on the Association’s Facebook and Twitter pages.

 The Climber Connection campaign was developed by the NATE Member Services Committee in conjunction with the NATE Safety & Education Committee and is designed to provide specific resources and communicate the Association’s message directly to the industry’s elevated workforce.
 A central element of the campaign is the official release of twelve Climber Connection safety videos; each focused on a unique safety topic or issue involving working at heights.

 Visit HERE to access the PPE Inspection, 100% Tie-Off and Capstan Hoist & Rigging Safety videos that have been previously released as part of the Climber Connection campaign.
 For more information on NATE, visit www.natehome.com today.